vennio/vennio/README.md

 #### Skill Report

-1. Average salaries and # of jobs grouped by skills
+* Average salaries and # of jobs grouped by skills
 ```sh
 '/SalaryJobBySkill'
 ```

-2. # of companies grouped by skills
+* Number of companies grouped by skills
 ```sh
 '/CompanyBySkill'
 ```

-3. Average salaries and # of jobs based on location and role filters
+* Average salaries and # of jobs based on location and role filters
 ```sh
 /FilterJobSalaryBySkill/:locAndRole
 Example: '/FilterJobSalaryBySkill/san_francisco|hardware_engineer'
 ```

-4. # of companies based on location and role filters
+* Number of companies based on location and role filters
 ```sh
 '/FilterCompanyBySkill/:locAndRole'
 Example: '/FilterCompanyBySkill/san_francisco|hardware_engineer'
 ```

 #### Location Report
-5. Average salaries and # of jobs
+* Average salaries and # of jobs
 ```sh
 '/SalaryJobByLocation'
 ```

-6. # of companies
+* Number of companies
 ```sh
 '/CompanyByLocation'
 ```

-7. Average salaries and # of jobs based on skill and role filters
+* Average salaries and # of jobs based on skill and role filters
 ```sh
 '/FilterJobSalaryByLocation/:skillAndRole'
 Example: 'FilterJobSalaryByLocation/javascript|developer'
 ```

-8. # of companies based on skill and role filters returns
+* Number of companies based on skill and role filters
 ```sh
 '/FilterCompanyByLocation/:skillAndRole'
 Example: '/FilterCompanyByLocation/javascript|developer'